Every insurance agency transacting insurance business in Florida must be licensed, if it is not already.

 Information relating to any branch agency must be provided on the agency license application.
 Such additional information includes the name, address, and e-mail address of the agency’s registered agent or person authorized to accept service on the agency’s behalf; the physical address of the branch location, including its name, e-mail address, and telephone number; the date that the branch office began transacting insurance; and the fingerprints of each individual required to be listed in the agency application.

 When choosing a name for your insurance agency, please note that the Department may disapprove the use of any true or fictitious name, other than the bona fide name of an individual, if it violates certain guidelines.
 The name cannot:

 The provisions above do not prohibit you from using the word “state” or “states” in the name of your agency as those terms do not, in and of themselves, imply that the agency is a state agency.

-A fictitious name, or as more commonly known, doing business as (DBA), must be properly registered with the Department of State, Bureau of Corporations; however, the Department has determined that the use of multiple ficticious names (DBAs) is misleading to the public.
-Accordingly, no insurance, bail bond, or title agency, adjusting firm, or any other business entity regulated by the Department of Financial Services, Division of Agent and Agency Services may use more than one DBA per business entity.
+A fictitious name, or as more commonly known, doing business as (DBA), must be properly registered with the Department of State, Division of Corporations; however, the Department has determined that the use of multiple fictitious names (DBAs) is misleading to the public.
+Accordingly, no insurance, bail bond, or title agency, adjusting firm, or any other business entity regulated by the Department of Financial Services, Division of Insurance Agent and Agency Services may use more than one DBA per business entity.